All Episodes

 I'm good, Sean.

-Technically, when when I called in, uh she asked me where I was, I was I was in Oklahoma.
+Technically, when I called in, she asked me where I was.

 I actually live in Texas.

-I live in a small town just north of the D FW area.
+I live in a small town just north of the DFW area.

-Uh, what's going on?
+So what's going on?

 I think we're escalating it.

-And I think if uh as the world supposed world supposed leaders, that we should be trying to broker peace and not rampant ramp this thing up and racket this thing up to escalate this you can't have peace talks with somebody that's unwilling to have peace talks.
+And I think as the world's supposed leaders, that we should be trying to broker peace and not ramp this thing up and ratchet this thing up to escalate this.

 You'll be sitting at the table till the cows come home.

-Listen, I I'll repeat this again.
+Listen, I'll repeat this again.

 The corruption stinks to high heaven.

-You can see in Joe Biden's leveraging a billion of our dollars to get a prosecutor fired, investigating a zero experienced son.
+You can see in Joe Biden's leveraging a billion of our dollars to get a prosecutor fired, investigating a zero-experienced son.

 So I'm not happy with Ukrainian corruption.